Dark Chocolate Frosted Yellow Cake with Raspberry Preserves

 - place cake on cardboard or cake round and crumb coat cake with frosting (see how and why to crumb coat a cake)

-- frost cake (how to frost a cake for a blank canvas) – be sure to save some frosting for decorating the top of cake
+- frost cake (how to frost a cake for a blank canvas) – be sure to save some frosting for decorating the top of the cake

 - Go around sides of cake with a Wilton Triangle Cake Decorating Comb (I only did the top half, because the bottom half will be covered in chocolate chips)